chasehutton/Simple-Shell/README.md

 # Simple-Shell
-ncsh (not complex shell) is my first attempt at a command language interpreter.
+ncsh (not complex shell) is a first attempt at a command language interpreter.
 The grammar it supports is defined here:

 L = E \
 E = T Eopt \